breez/breez-sdk-liquid/CONTRIBUTING.md

 #### Checklist
 You can run all the following commands in the project root directory to comply to the contribution guide:
 - Format and lint the source code: `make fmt clippy`
-- Generate code Flutter and React Native bindings: `make codegen`
+- Generate code React Native bindings: `make codegen`
 - Test the code: `make test`

 You can run all these in one command: `make all`